Discover the most popular black kitchens

 4. The almost-black kitchen

 If you’re looking for a slightly more conservative style and to move away from the most popular trends, why not opt for an equally contemporary yet modest alternative to the black kitchen.
-We’re talking about kitchens with wooden cabinets with grey lacquer finishes or smoke-coloured worktops.
-Another option is a grey sink integrated into the worktop: our favourite is the Integrity Q model, thanks to its organic, seamless finish.
+We’re talking about kitchens with wooden cabinets with grey lacquer finishes or smoke-coloured countertops.
+Another option is a grey sink integrated into the countertop: our favourite is the Integrity Q model, thanks to its organic, seamless finish.

 You can find an array of proposals for black and grey kitchens on the Silestone Pinterest board to stay up to date with this trend.